splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 =================================================================
 To ensure full functionality of Related Content, do not change any of the metadata key names or span tags provided by the Splunk Distribution of OpenTelemetry Collector.
 To learn more about span tags in Splunk APM, see :ref:`apm-traces-spans`.

-The Splunk Distribution of OpenTelemetry Collector provides the following APM span tags that enable Related Content:
+The Splunk Distribution of OpenTelemetry Collector provides the following APM span tags that activate Related Content:

 - ``service.name``
 - ``deployment.environment``